Non-Line-of-Sight Reconstruction using Efficient Transient Rendering: Method

 \subsection{Optimization (analysis)}

 The optimization problem in \Eq{eq:objective} is non-convex and non-linear, so special care has to be taken to find a solution (a set of blobs) that, when rendered, minimizes the cost function globally.
 While it would be desirable to optimize over the whole parameter vector $\P$ simultaneously, this is computationally prohibitive.
-To address this problem, we developed the iterative optimization scheme summarized in \Alg{alg:global}, with subroutines provided in \Algs{alg:inner} and \ref{alg:subroutines}.
+To address this problem, we developed the iterative optimization scheme summarized in \Alg{alg:global}, with subroutines provided in \Algs{alg:inner} and \ref{alg:subroutines}. \Fig{fig:convergence} shows several intermediate results during execution of the optimization scheme.

-The heart of our optimization algorithm is the inner optimization loop \textproc{iterate}($\p$, $\P$), which determines the $k=10$ nearest neighbors of a given pivot blob $\p$ using the routine \textproc{find\_neighbors}($\p$, $\P$).
-It then optimizes the \emph{positions} of those blobs using the Levenberg-Marquardt algorithm, \textproc{levenberg\_marquardt}($\P$) \cite{levenberg,marquardt}.
-The function \textproc{set\_variable}($\vec{x}$) is used to label these parameters as variable to the solver, while all other blobs are kept fixed during the optimization run using \textproc{set\_fixed}($\vec{x}$).
+The heart of our optimization algorithm is the inner optimization loop \textsc{iterate}($\p$, $\P$), which determines the $k=10$ nearest neighbors of a given pivot blob $\p$ using the routine \textsc{find\_neighbors}($\p$, $\P$).
+It then optimizes the \emph{positions} of those blobs using the Levenberg-Marquardt algorithm, \textsc{levenberg\_marquardt}($\P$) \cite{levenberg,marquardt}.
+The function \textsc{set\_variable}($\vec{x}$) is used to label these parameters as variable to the solver, while all other blobs are kept fixed during the optimization run using \textsc{set\_fixed}($\vec{x}$).
 Derivatives for the Jacobian matrix are computed numerically using finite differences (by repeatedly executing our forward renderer with the perturbed parameter vector).
 In a subsequent step, the sizes of the selected blobs are also included in a second optimization run, with a parameter $\sigma_{\text{max}}$ defining an upper limit for the blob size.
 We found that this two-stage approach is necessitated by the strong non-convexity of the objective function. {By optimizing over multiple blobs simultaneously, we allow the optimizer to recover complex geometry features that are influenced by more than a single blob.}

 The algorithm starts with a single blob as initial solution, then performs an outer loop over four phases: sampling, mutation, reiteration, and regularization.
 In the following, we provide a full description of the individual phases and explain our design choices.
 The parameters used in our reconstructions are shown in \Tab{tbl:parameters}.